Calculating your business rates

-The rateable value is set by the Valuation Office Agency (VOA).
-They draw up and maintain a full list of all rateable values, available on the Valuation Office Agency website.
-You can also access this website at our the council office reception in Coleford.
+The rateable value is set by the Valuation Office Agency (VOA) and it is shown on your bill.
+The VOA draw up and maintain a full list of all rateable values.

 Appealing your rateable value

-If you wish to be represented, take great care when appointing a rating advisor.
-Check that they are knowledgeable and experienced and have appropriate indemnity insurance.
+You do not have to be represented to make an appeal.
+If you wish to be represented check that they are knowledgeable, experienced and have appropriate indemnity insurance.
 Members of the following institutes are qualified and regulated by rules of professional conduct:

 - Royal Institution of Chartered Surveyors (RICS) and

-- Institute of Revenues Rating and Valuation (IRRV)
+- The Institute of Revenues Rating and Valuation (IRRV)

-The government normally changes the multiplier every year to move in line with inflation.
-By law, the multiplier cannot go up by more than the rate of inflation, except in the year of a revaluation when it is set at a level which will keep the total amount raised in rates after the revaluation the same as before, plus inflation for that year.
+The Government normally changes the multiplier every year to move in line with inflation.
+By law, the multiplier cannot go up by more than the rate of inflation, except in the year of a revaluation.

 Business rates data